-This article takes a look at two popular models: Arlo Pro vs. Blink XT.
+So, there’s no ultimate right chose, it all depends on what features you’re looking for your smart cameras to have.
 Both are fantastic brands and have cameras that can be used outdoors, making them leaders in smart home security.
-But we’re going to look at the main differences so you can really get a sense of which system is right for you and your needs.
+With that in mind, let’s take a look at the differences so you can really get a sense of which system is right for you and your home.

 Arlo Pro vs. Blink XT — Differences